Applications Submitted Prior to the Workday Migration on October 8, 2025

 Apply

-First things first, you must apply for a job with us.
-Applying for job openings has never been easier with our online job application system.
-Visit our site and create your online account profile.
-Once you have created your account you can quickly and easily apply for any position listed on our job board.
+First things first: You must apply for a job with us.
+Applying for job openings has never been easier with our online job application system, Workday.
+Visit the North Carolina state government job board and create your online account profile if you do not already have one.
+Once you have created your account, you can import your resume or LinkedIn info to fill out your profile and quickly and easily apply for any position listed on our job board.
+If you are an employee of a state agency that uses Workday in its human resources systems, you will use the internal application portal.
+Who should use the internal application portal?

 Complete the Application in its Entirety